 In order to be successful in obtaining a Trans-Tasman Certificate of Proficiency in UEB, a candidate must have extensive experience in the production of a variety of braille materials and a thorough reading and writing knowledge of the UEB code.
 Such skills are usually, but not exclusively, those of braille transcribers, proofreaders, teachers, teacher-aides and parents.

-It is recommended that candidates confirm their readiness for the examination using the Sample Papers provided below and have their work checked by a competent colleague.
-Candidates should be well-practised in six-key entry and braille proofreading.
+It is required that candidates confirm their readiness for the examination using the Sample Papers provided below and have their work checked by a competent colleague.
+Candidates should be experienced in direct braille six-key entry and braille proofreading.

 The Trans-Tasman Proficiency Certificate is available to people living in Australia and New Zealand.
 Those living in the South Pacific Islands are also welcome to apply if they do not have their own Braille Authority.
 Residents from elsewhere are advised to seek certification advice from the governing body for Braille within their own country, as our Trans-Tasman Certificate of Proficiency will not serve as a recognised qualification elsewhere.

 Examination structure and package content